 - Whole House (75% or more): EnerGuide required (Single Family Checklist applies).

 - Renovation (40 – 70%) as well as a secondary suite: EnerGuide required.

-- Small Home Improvements (less than 40% and/or bathroom, or kitchen, or basement): EnerGuide is encouraged and rewarded, but not mandatory.
+- Small Home Improvements: Room Renos (less than 40% and/or bathroom, or kitchen, or basement): EnerGuide is encouraged and rewarded, but not mandatory.

 High Density Renovation

-Now in pilot phase, the HD Reno program is contained within the High Density New Construction program checklist.
+The HD Reno program is contained within the High Density New Construction program checklist.
 The main differences affect Energy & Envelope, Materials & Methods, and Waste Management; further details are outlined here.
+HD Renovation types include:

 We label projects that have met the compliance requirements for energy performance as well as the other six key areas of sustainability outlined in Built Green's holistic programs.
 Our checklist guides the builder through the program, offering options on green features to integrate into their projects.

 Certification recognizes the authenticity of a project, offering third-party verification to the build's energy efficiency and green features.
 There are levels of achievement—Bronze, Silver, Gold, and Platinum—each requiring incremental increases in both energy performance scores and overall checklist points from the other six sections of the program.

 The Single Family Renovation program is a two-in-one certification: the EnerGuide label through Natural Resources Canada and the BUILT GREEN® seal through Built Green Canada, with the exception of Small Home Improvements, for which EnerGuide is only encouraged.